 Goal #6: I will be patient

 My final recommendation is to be patient during your job search.
-For one thing, it can take time to identify an opportunity that is worth pursuing.
+It can take time to identify an opportunity that is worth pursuing.
 Employers are also being very selective right now.
 Despite the tight labor market, some are taking their time when hiring.
 They want to be sure a candidate is a good fit for the job and corporate culture before extending an offer.
-It may take weeks, and several rounds of interviewing, before you hear back about the final decision.
+It may take weeks and several rounds of interviewing before you hear back about the final decision.

-That doesn’t mean you should just wait around until an employer makes up their mind.
+But that doesn’t mean you should just wait around until an employer makes up their mind.
 Stay in contact with the hiring manger.
-(See this post for some follow-up strategies.)
 And keep your job search going.
 After all, nothing is certain until you’ve signed on the dotted line.